Blog

 Ultimately, by prioritising comprehensive data security measures and adhering to HIPAA compliance standards, healthcare organisations can confidently navigate the complexities of cloud-based systems while safeguarding patient data and upholding regulatory integrity.

-Understanding cloud computing in healthcare
+What is cloud computing in healthcare?

 Healthcare organisations use cloud-based systems like storage, processing power and applications over the internet for various purposes, such as: